This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Replication

 This program and its evaluations show the importance of reaching out to rural providers to encourage referrals.
-One 2012 study found that while referrals to programs like it almost doubled for Medicaid recipients between 2001 and 2006, rates of referrals still varied widely among providers.
-It is important for agencies wishing to replicate the High-Risk Pregnancy Program to include providers, health departments, and other key stakeholders in the planning and design of interventions in order to increase their acceptance of and participation in such programs.
+One 2012 study found that while referrals to similar programs almost doubled for Medicaid recipients between 2001 and 2006, rates of referrals still varied widely among providers.
+It is important for agencies wishing to replicate the High-Risk Pregnancy Program to include providers, health departments, and other interested parties in the planning and design of interventions in order to increase their acceptance of and participation in such programs.
+Additional tips for replication include having partners in different organizations around the state, including local health departments.

 Contact Information